hupe13/wimb-and-block/readme.md

 Requires PHP: 8.3
 License: GPLv2 or later

-The plugin uses the service of WhatIsMyBrowser.com to detect old and suspicious browsers and denies them access to your website.
-It provides a robots.txt file to prohibit crawling and blocks crawlers if they do so anyway.
+With help of WhatIsMyBrowser the plugin detects old and suspicious agents and denies them access.
+A special robots.txt prevents crawling by bad bots.

 ## Description